Skip to main content

 Venezia Santa Lucia

-• Venice island, directly on the Grand Canal
+• Location: Venice island, directly on the Grand Canal

 • Vaporetto (water bus) from station exit.
 Do not exit at Venezia Mestre (mainland) — ride to the end for Santa Lucia.